TerraTectra/release-notes-ai/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues and pull requests to improve the action, add features or translations.
-Please ensure any code changes include appropriate tests and documentation updates.
+If you'd like to improve this action or add new features, feel free to open an issue or submit a pull request.
+Please include appropriate tests and documentation with your changes.